-The amount of time it takes for you to lose your home in a repossession depends largely on how much you do to stop it.
-The actions you take and when you take them truly make quite a difference in how fast or slow your case can move through the legal system.
+The amount of time it takes for you to lose your home in a repossession depends largely on your actions.
+The actions you take to stop repossession and when you take them truly make a difference in how fast or slow your case can move through the legal system.

 Still, let’s also have a look at other factors that are somewhat beyond your control that also determine how fast you can lose your home.